Skip to main content

 Ratehub logo

 Settling into your brand new condo?
-Protect yourself with home insurance today.
+Protect yourself with a comprehensive home insurance policy today.

-Condo maintenance fees are a monthly expense which all condo unit owners pay.
-It’s a shared pool of money that helps the building pay for expenses throughout the year.
+Condo maintenance fees are a monthly expense that unit owners pay, on top of their regular mortgage payments.
+These fees contribute to a shared pool of money managed by the condo’s board, to pay for expenses throughout the year.

 How much are condo maintenance fees?

-While typically condo fees relate directly to the square footage of your unit, but the cost per square foot can range between buildings.
-Depending on the building’s amenities, age and other factors, the price per sq. foot could be as low as $0.30 per sq. ft. or as high as $1.00 per sq. ft.
+Typically, condo fees relate directly to the square footage of your unit, but the cost per square foot (psf) can range between buildings.
+Depending on the building’s amenities, age and other factors, the price psf could be as low as $0.30 or as high as $1.00.
 For example, the monthly maintenance fee for most Toronto condo apartments is generally in the range of $0.60 to $0.75 per sq. ft.; thus, for a 600-square foot condo, maintenance fees could range from $360 to $450 per month.

-This mandatory monthly fee is for utilities (such as water and garbage collection), building insurance, maintenance of common areas (such as the gym, pool, front desk, hallways, landscaping) and the building’s reserve fund.
+This mandatory monthly fee covers utilities (such as water and garbage collection), building insurance, maintenance of common areas (such as the gym, pool, front desk, hallways, landscaping) and the building’s reserve fund.

 Utilities